phorks/phork-blazor-reactivity/docs/reactivity/README.md

 This is the official documentation of the library.

-If you prefer learning with examples and want to see the motivation behind the concepts of this library the following document can help you:
+If you prefer to learn with examples and want to see the motivation behind the concepts of this library the following document can help you:

 * [Phork.Blazor.Reactivity in Action](./REACTIVITY-IN-ACTION.md)